Artificial Grass Cost

 There are obvious alternatives to using artificial grass, the first being real grass; however, there are also options such as decking, gravel, concrete, and patio paving.
 Each option will have its various costs associated with it, along with pros and cons for each choice.

-The price to cover an entire medium garden (70m²) with patio paving will often exceed £3000; this is due to in part to the paving material being an expensive option, and also often requiring a professional tradesman (such as a landscaper) to install the patio over several days.
+The cost of laying a patio that covers an entire medium garden (70m²) with paving will often exceed £3000.
+This is due in part to the paving material being an expensive option and also often requiring a professional tradesman (such as a landscaper) to install the patio over several days.

 Decking is a plank covering often used in a garden within an elevated area.
 Consisting of a wooden frame with laid planks attached to form a consistent covering, decking is usually finished with paint or wood stain or made out of composite.

-The advantages of using decking are the cost-effective options available (beginning at around £200 per 10m² area), the multiple styles and materials available, and the customisable final design.
+The advantages of using decking are the cost-effective options available.
+Decking costs between at around £200 per 10m² area — with multiple styles and materials available to get the final design that you want.

 The disadvantages of decking are the complexity of construction, the often requirement of a tradesman to build, the price of materials (costing around £20 per m²) dependant on the material chosen, and most importantly the maintenance required to keep it looking clean and tidy.